主な合成ゴム生産会社の能力 単位:千t/y 日本ゼオン FACT BOOK 2005

 The EU said La Roche and BASF formed a "common front" to enlist Japanese rivals to their cartel.
 It said that the involvement of La Roche's most senior executives suggested "the arrangements were part of a strategic plan conceived at the highest levels to control the world market in vitamins by illegal means".

 La Roche, which is deciding whether to appeal, has been fined for the same price fixing practices in the US, Canada and Australia.
-In 1999, it set aside 2.4bn Swiss francs (
+In 1999, it set aside 2.4bn Swiss francs (£1bn) to cover fines.
+Merck said that it accepted its fine of 9.24m euros as appropriate.

 The cartels were established in products covering vitamins A, E, B1, B2, B5, B6, C, D3, Biotin (H), Folic acid (M), Beta Carotene and carotinoids.